 Have you ever bought perfume, only to find people around you don’t really notice it?
-It might be that you also don’t really smell it too well after a while, in which case you should read “Why can’t I smell my own perfume anymore?”
-Or conversely you might feel all smug, yet notice people wrinkling their noses as you pass by.
+It might be, too, that you also don’t smell it after a while, in which case you should read more about how to make your perfume last.
+Conversely, you might feel smug, yet notice people wrinkling their noses as you pass by.
 That’s because perfume has “sillage.”
 But what does this term mean?

 Mind you, magic happens when the ratio of trail to "volume" is tuned just right.
 You don’t want to gas the room.
-People will remember you, for sure, but in horror!
+People will remember you, for sure, but likely in horror.

 What you can do to smell enticing, not repulsive

 If you want to go for the generally lighter eau de toilette concentration versus the denser eau de parfum, so be it.
 This is highly variable depending on how "heavy" your fragrance is to begin with.
-One option which you might consider (and this is the most luxurious one, as it’s the costliest) is the pure perfume (sold as extrait de parfum): it leaves a subtler trail.
+One option you might consider (and this is the most luxurious one, as it’s the costliest) is the pure perfume (sold as extrait de parfum), which leaves a subtler trail.
 That’s because sillage is dependent on diffusion, in turn aided by the alcohol content; in pure perfume the ratio of alcohol to fragrant oils is lower.

 Fragrance oils are another option; they usually stick to the skin, trailing minimally due to the lack of alcohol in the formula.
 It's therefore a more intimate way of wearing scent.

 Please note that the fragrance's lasting power isn’t the same as the perfume's trail.
-A perfume that trails behind for miles, might actually dissipate quickly (many bright citrus colognes fall in this category, being made of highly volatile components), while a very lasting one with musk notes and woods might “stay close to the skin”.
+A perfume that trails behind for miles might actually dissipate quickly (many bright citrus colognes fall in this category, as they are made of highly volatile components), while a very lasting one with musk notes and woods might stay close to the skin.

 An easy trick to test your scent trail